Waverley By-Laws

 Matches to be decided by the team with the most rubbers.

-The Singles Rubbers are to be played first.
-Where the Match Committee has agreed to play finals without 2 courts per match being available, exemptions to this order of play may be permitted.
+Where the Match Committee has agreed to play finals without 2 courts per match being available, exemptions to the order of play may be permitted.
 In this instance, the home club determines the order of play for each match.

 Team Composition: